 Massage Therapy

 Massage can be beneficial for dogs with mild to severe arthritis.
-For severe arthritis I recommend one session per week.
-For mild arthritis, a massage can be done as needed.
+For severe arthritis one session per week is recommended.
+For mild arthritis, massage therapy can be done as needed.

-Flexion and extension exercises can also be a great addition to massage or can be done alone.
+Flexion and extension exercises are a great addition to massage therapy or can be done alone.
 These exercises can be taught to the pet owner to do at home for further therapy.

 For a dog not using a leg, two days of flexion and extension along with 1 massage in a week will help the dog gain back muscle tone and loosen adhesions in the other leg, hip or shoulder.
 The goal is to gain normal function of the leg again.
 The length of treatment depends on how extensive the muscle wasting is and how well the affected leg is healed.